 From here walk towards the Nizamuddin Dargah, wherein lie the most famous saint of Delhi and his best-known follower and poet Amir Khusro.
 Till date, every Thursday Khusro’s devotional qawwalis are sung for his master.
 The narrow lanes are lined with shops selling flowers, chaddars, and other items on both sides lead you to the dargah.
 Leave your footwear outside, cover your head and secure your wallets as you enter these lanes.
 First, you see the tomb of Amir Khusro, then Mohammed Shah Rangila and Begum Jahanara and then the bright golden dargah of Hazrat Nizamuddin Aulia.

 Saint Hazrat Nizamuddin

 He was a saint of the Chisti tradition.
 Other famous saints from this tradition are Garib Nawaz of Ajmer, Moinuddin Chisti of Fatehpur Sikri and Baba Bakhtiar Khaki of Mehrauli.
 On the side is a red mosque wall which is a Mihrab well painted in Gold.
 Unfortunately, women are not allowed inside the two important tombs.
 Today the main Dargah is painted is pure gold with many other colors decorating each and every part of the walls.
 But I assume that given the fact it belongs to a Sufi saint, it must have been a much plainer dargah, to begin with.

-Amir Khusro often referred himself as the beloved of Nizamuddin, ensured that he is buried next to him.
+Amir Khusro often referred to himself as the beloved of Nizamuddin, ensured that he is buried next to him.
 Later Mohammed Shah was buried in between them.
 As per the legend; this is what led to the decline of Mughals in Delhi as he came between the two lovers.
 I enjoy listening to these legends and it seems that almost all old places have some such legends associated with them.